Potting Mix 101: Everything You Want to Know

 Perlite is a volcanic glass that’s heated until it expands, creating a lightweight, porous material.
 It helps with drainage and aeration, preventing your mix from becoming compacted.

-Perlite is especially useful in succulent mixes or any situation where you need to ensure excellent drainage.
+Perlite is especially useful in a succulent mix or any situation where you need to ensure excellent drainage.

 Vermiculite